ASFHyP3/hyp3-docs/docs/guides/introduction_to_sar.md

 ![Figure 3](../images/SAR_band_types.png "Effects of SAR band on penetration of surfaces.
 The longer the wavelength, the deeper the penetration through most land types.")

 *Figure 3: Effects of the SAR band on penetration of surfaces.
 The longer the wavelength, the deeper the penetration through most land types.
-Credit: Franz J. Meyer*
+Credit: [The SAR Handbook](https://gis1.servirglobal.net/TrainingMaterials/SAR/Chp2Content.pdf)*

 ### Surface Roughness